-UNIT 1 - Guilt and Liability UNIT 2 - Sanctions, Remedies, and Rights Need for laws How disputes are resolved • Types of crimes, rights, and responsibilities Investigation of case studies Law-making in parliament and courts Protection of rights in Australia UNIT 3 - Rights and Justice UNIT 4 - The People and the Law • Law making in parliament and the courts • Relationship between law-making bodies, citizens, and the Comparison Australian parliament with Constitution another jurisdiction Structures protecting the people Methods influencing changing laws Significance of the High Court
+UNIT 1 - The Presumption of Innocence UNIT 2 - Wrongs and Rights Need for laws.
+How disputes are resolved.
+Types of crimes, rights, and Investigation of case studies. responsibilities.
+Protection of rights in Australia.
+Law-making in parliament and courts.
+UNIT 3 - Rights and Justice UNIT 4 - The People, the Law and Reform Law making in parliament and the Relationship between law-making bodies, citizens, and courts. the Constitution.
+Comparison Australian parliament with Structures protecting the people. another jurisdiction.
+Significance of the High Court.
+Methods influencing changing laws.

-Research investigations, discussions on contemporary issues and cases, analyse case studies, video clips, readings, evaluating the strengths and weaknesses of methods, institutions and structures.
+Research investigations, discussions on contemporary issues and cases, analyse case studies, video clips, readings, evaluating the strengths and weaknesses of methods, institutions, and structures.

-SACs may include: A combination of reports, short answer questions, essays, case studies, a test, a folio of exercises, a classroom presentation and an exam
+SACs may include a combination of reports, short answer questions, essays, case studies, a test, a folio of exercises, a classroom presentation and an exam.